arohner/lein-daemon/README.md

 Options
 =======
 :options is a map of options passed to jsvc.
 Keywords will be converted to the java argument format (:foo -> "-foo").
-See the list at http://commons.apache.org/daemon/jsvc.html.
+[See here for the list](http://commons.apache.org/daemon/jsvc.html).
 For the options that don't take an argument, for example -nodetach, the value in the clojure map will be ignored.

 Lein's :jvm-opts and classpath (:source-path, :jar-dir, etc) specified in project.clj will also be passed to jsvc.